So you’ve decided to take a trip to Africa! That’s awesome!

 Why should you take my advice?

 I’ve been travelling in Africa for 10 years.
 I’ve travelled in East, West, South and North Africa.
-I travelled solo extensively using public transport, taken a 2.5-month overland truck tour from Nairobi to Cape Town, self-driven across South Africa and Botswana, camped in the bush, stayed in hostels and luxury safari lodges, lived like a local, volunteered and worked as a tour guide.
-And now I am an Africa travel blogger and now I run my own small group, African adventure tour company, so I’ve done it all!
+I travelled solo extensively using public transport, taken a 2.5-month overland truck tour from Nairobi to Cape Town, self-driven across South Africa and Botswana, camped in the bush, stayed in hostels and luxury safari lodges, lived like a local, hitchhiked, volunteered and worked as a tour guide.
+And now I am an Africa travel blogger and now I run my own small group, African adventure tour company, so I’ve travelled through Africa in pretty much every way you can – so it would be fair to say I’ve learned a thing or two!

 And I want to show you, how you can travel through Africa in a fun and safe way too!